Last Amended July 2016

 Section 1: The Board of Directors of the Party shall be composed of:

-- Nine different persons, each of whom shall be a Director for one of the nine Regional Caucuses, as elected at a Regional General Meeting, except as provided for by Article 5 of the Bylaws; and none of whom shall be the Party Leader, the Deputy Leader, or a Director elected pursuant to part a) of this Section;
+b.
+Nine different persons, each of whom shall be a Director for one of the nine Regional Caucuses, as elected at a Regional General Meeting, except as provided for by Article 5 of the Bylaws; and none of whom shall be the Party Leader, the Deputy Leader, or a Director elected pursuant to part a) of this Section; c. the President ex-officio.

 Section 2: The Board of Directors may fill vacancies within itself by appointment by a majority vote of the entire Board, except for the positions of Party Leader, Deputy Leader, and Regional Directors.